 - Environmental sociology, social psychology, and qualitative methods with Damien Contessa.

-For more information about the practice experience, Handshake (the University's platform that connects students to internships, employers and other opportunities), experiential learning opportunities and undergraduate research and inquiry, request a "Complete Guide to SOC 480" from any applied sociology faculty, or contact internship coordinator Bruce Friesen or program director J.E.
+For more information about the practice experience, Handshake (the University's platform that connects students to internships, employers and other opportunities), experiential learning opportunities and undergraduate research and inquiry, request a "Complete Guide to SOC 480" from any applied sociology faculty, or contact internship coordinator Katie Cooper or program director J.E.
 Sumerau.

 On-Campus Associations and Affiliations